-Can I opt out of this new eBay payment system as a seller?
+Can I opt out of the managed eBay payment system as a seller?

-No – it is a mandatory change and once opted in, sellers cannot revert back to being paid via Paypal. eBay is phasing this method of payment out for sellers so by the end of 2021 it will no longer be an option for any seller – whether private or business.
+No – it is a mandatory change and once opted in, sellers cannot revert back to being paid via Paypal. eBay phased out this method of payment for sellers in 2021 so it is no longer an option for any seller – whether private or business.

 My top tips for sellers using the new eBay payment system

 Changing over to the new eBay payment system is simple enough, but there are still some ways to smooth the process and save on fees where possible.